jsdelivr/globalping-probe/README.md

 You can run it on anything that can run a docker container.
 Any kind of linux server hosted with a cloud provider, your home server or even a Raspberry Pi that you have lying around.
 There is nothing to configure, simply run the container.
 The only requirement is a stable internet connection.

+## Updating

+You don't need to worry about updates.
+Our probe will automatically update to the latest version as they become available.
+It will be pulled directly from GitHub and installed within the container.
+But we still recommend pulling a fresh version of the container itself as often as you can.

 ## Limitations